40th Wedding Anniversary Party Ideas: celebrate the ruby anniversary with red and pink cherry bloosom decor, and a tea party reception.

 There was also a sweet table.

 The highlight of the dessert table was the cupcakes, looking so beautiful on their pink and white stands.
-We re-painted the stands from the yellow dessert table, see them in yellow here.
-The cupcakes were ordered from Cupcakes Canada, and they were delicious.

 I made the cupcake labels, and the pics for the sandwiches with a cherry blossom graphic I found on-line to tie back into our theme.